GrokCV/website/content/authors/YangtingShi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Master Student
+  - Alumni
 ---

-Yangting Shi (史杨婷) is currently pursuing a Master’s degree in the School of Electronics and Information at Northwestern Polytechnical University, where she also completed her undergraduate studies.
-She is also a research intern at VCIP, Nankai University, supervised by [Prof. Yimian Dai](https://grokcv.site/).
-Her research interests primarily focus on infrared small target detection.
+Yangting Shi (史杨婷) received the Master’s degree in the School of Electronics and Information at Northwestern Polytechnical University, where she also completed her undergraduate studies.
+She was also a research intern at VCIP, Nankai University, supervised by [Prof. Yimian Dai](https://grokcv.site/).
+Her research interests primarily focused on infrared small target detection.
+Now she is an algorithm enigneer at Pinduoduo.

 {style="text-align: justify;"}